 How did we receive feedback?

 We processed the existing directories with restaurants to compile the initial list of organic restaurants.
-We automated our data collection approach, structured it, and calculated the so-called restaurant organic score to speed up the process.
+We automated our data collection approach, structured it, and calculated the restaurant organic score to speed up the process.

 In this way, we got a list of organic restaurants in the Bay Area.
 The only thing required from the user was to open the page from this region, and the list of organic restaurants was automatically pulled up.
 To process all the data received, we used a WordPress plugin.
 It allowed us to collect statistics as well as prioritize features and product improvements.

 User insights that we identified during the process became a basis for a more goal-oriented project roadmap.
-Instead of deciding what features to implement, we focused on the goals we want to achieve, what user problems to solve, and what and why to build next.
+Instead of deciding what features to implement, we focused on the goals we want to achieve, what user problems to solve, and why to build next.

 Given how time-consuming and expensive developing an app or a new feature can be, we decided to focus on a more simple yet effective method of collecting user feedback.
 Crucial to the success of the product implementation was research and testing a business idea with real users.